opendocsg/slw-judgments-backfill/2018_SGHC_1/report.md

 **The Prosecution’s case**

-15     The Prosecution’s primary case was that the respective presumptions of possession and knowledge of the nature of the Drugs under ss 18(1) and 18(2) of the MDA applied and was unrebutted for both Defendants (applying _Obeng Comfort v Public Prosecutor_ [2017] 1 SLR 633
+15     The Prosecution’s primary case was that the respective presumptions of possession and knowledge of the nature of the Drugs under ss 18(1) and 18(2) of the MDA applied and was unrebutted for both Defendants (applying _Obeng Comfort v Public Prosecutor_ <span class="citation">[2017] 1 SLR 633</span>

 (“ _Obeng Comfort_ ”) at [39]–[40]). [note: 26] Rahmat’s case that he thought he was bringing in food or medicinal products cannot rebut the presumption of knowledge under s 18(2) of the MDA because it